BibliothecaDAO/bibliotheca-minutes/2023/16/Minutes.md

 - Greater incentive for new users as they gain "hard" currencies.

 Tournament notes:
-- Initial assumption was to fork the game to create mods but with a seperate contract we could utilise a constraint on the immutable initial contracts of LS to create varied experiences within the game.
+- Initial assumption was to fork the game to create mods but with a seperate contract we can utilise a constraint on the immutable contracts of LS to create varied experiences within the game.
 - Can be completed within the mainnet of Loot Survivor.

 Player retention was discussed following the tournament conversation, points below:
-- We can create a leaderboard which can asses recet time periods (Days, weeks, months) to give variety to who is top of the leaderboard.
+- We can create a leaderboard which can assess recent time periods (Days, weeks, months) to give variety to who is top of the leaderboard.
-- Leaderboards can be integrated into the tournaments meaning players can enter a "season" and have a seperate prize pot for that season.
+- Leaderboards can be integrated into the tournaments meaning players can enter a "season" and have a seperate prize pots and rewards for that season.

 Actions:
 - Decide on wether to change LS mainnet to USDC and bring in Loothero into the conversation.
 - Review Golden Tickets strategy.
-- Decide on adventurer mint process (Cost, Artwork and go to market strategy)
+- Decide on adventurer mint process.(Cost, Artwork and go to market strategy)

 Timeline for action items:
 Mid September to early October